Pedestrians and bicyclists crossing a city bridge.

 The Mirrorcube is a 4 x 4 x 4-metre hideout camouflaged by mirror walls reflecting their surroundings.
 Photo: Tina Stafrén/imagebank.sweden.se

 Murman Arkitekter’s Restaurang Tusen, built in 2008 in the family-owned ski resort of Ramundberget, serves up local and Sami food.
 The building stands in harmony with nature and is made of birch – the only local tree that grows up to the altitude where the building is located.
-In 2009 it won first prize in the World Architecture Festival (Holiday category).
+And that's at 1,000 metres above sea level – hence Tusen (=thousand).

 The world’s first Icehotel lies in Jukkasjärvi, 200 kilometres north of the Arctic Circle, and was founded in 1989.
 New artists and ice experts create the rooms anew in October–December each year.
 The hotel, consisting of 1,000 tonnes of ice and 30,000 m³ of snice (snow and ice), takes three months to melt and return to Mother Nature every spring.
 One part of the icy hotel (Icehotel 365) is open all year round thanks to solar energy keeping the ice cool enough.